 1/4 cup chopped nuts or Candied Pecans (optional)

-For cream cheese icing, blend all ingredients in medium bowl (except nuts) until smooth.
+For cream cheese icing, blend cream cheese, milk, vanilla and sweetener in a medium bowl until smooth.
 Taste for sweetness and adjust if needed.

 **DAIRY FREE ICING